 The eukaryotic ribosome is a complex molecular machine responsible for the translation of mRNA to protein.
 Over the years we have gained detailed knowledge of ribosome structure, function, and biogenesis; however, a major unanswered question in the translation field is how cells monitor the integrity of the ribosome itself.
 Alterations in ribosome structure and function have been associated with diseases such as neurodegeneration, cancer and ribosomopathies.

 The Ludington Lab investigates basic ecological principles in the context of gnotobiotic Drosophila melanogaster microbiomes in order to understand the complicated and often complex relationship between microbiome and host.

 Allan Spradling is a Howard Hughes Medical Institute Investigator and former director of the Department of Embryology.
 His laboratory studies the biology of reproduction particularly egg cells, which are able to reset the normally irreversible processes of differentiation and aging that govern all somatic cells—those that turn into non-reproductive tissues.

 My research in yeast focuses on the fundamental question: What factors make a given molecule a “good substrate” for homologous recombination?
 Such factors determine how often non-allelic repetitive DNA recombines to produce chromosomal aberrations associated with cancer and hereditary diseases.

-Yixian Zheng is the Acting Director of the Department of Embryology.
+Yixian Zheng is the Director of the Department of Embryology.
 Yixian Zheng’s lab has a long-standing interest in cell division.
 In recent years, their findings have broadened their research using animal models, to include the study of stem cells, genome organization, and lineage specification—how stem cells differentiate into their final cell forms.
 They use a wide range of tools, including genetics in different model organisms, cell culture, biochemistry, proteomics, and genomics.